GREGONTHEGO/Gregs-Machine-Learning-Expedition/README.md

 # Cats and Dogs Dataset

 This project loads the cats and dogs dataset from the tensorflow datasets.
-The model is a convolutional neural network that takes the 150 x 150 rgb images and does data augmentation to allow the dataset to seem larger than it is.
-It also uses l2 and dropout for regularization.
+The model is a loading the resnet50 base freezing it and adding a hidden and output layer.
+These will allow for the preset weights of the resnet50 to be tuned for picking cats vs dogs.
+The next parts of this project were to thaw a few parts of the resnet50 to update at a very small learning rate and see how accurate it can become.

+# Pets Dataset

+This project was to visualize random pictures along with their trimap.
+It was also used to visualize all of the

+# Entropy and Perceptron

+This project was about writing code to calculate entropy as well as create perceptrons to differentiate between or, and, and xor data points.
+However, there is no way for a perceptron to split xor perfectly.
+The last mini project was to see how changing initial weights and learning rates can get your model stuck or unstuck from a local minimum.
+As well as show if you use to small of a learning rate that your system may run out of time before it actually reaches the minimum.